Posts

 Image

 It doesn't take Columbo to uncover numerous clear examples of light-fingeredness by disabled-mocking TV unfunny-man Ricky Gervais.
 Far from writing and producing all of his own material, as he claims, Mr. Gervais appears to be a bit of a kleptomaniac.
 Taking inspiration from past works happens, sometimes with a respectful nod to the original but this is ridiculous.
 He's been directly and deliberately stealing original material submitted to publishers or production companies .
 Alongside the blatant rip-off of my manuscript in the making of Flanimals, question marks hang over the originality of virtually all of Gervais' productions.
-Past thievery includes Extras, which was directly stolen ; concept, title and setting from award winning Australian pilot The Extra , conceived by Adam Wells and directed by Darren Ashton in 1999, and pending pre-action litigation it also now appears that Afterlife was also stolen from a submitted script.
-(Watch this space).
-Even the orig...
+Past thievery includes Extras, which was directly stolen ; concept, title and setting from award winning Australian pilot The Extra , conceived by Adam Wells and directed by Darren Ashton in 1999, and pending pre-action litigation it has also emerged that Afterlife was also stolen from a submitted script . ...

 Ricky Gervais Stole my Book